 The Office of Financial Aid assists students in working out financial assistance programs to cover college costs.
 Those who apply for need-based financial aid receive an award notification indicating the aid for which they are eligible, including grants, scholarships, loans, fellowships, and income from student employment.
 Students should determine before the beginning of the term how they will meet their costs and, if intending to carry a full academic load, should plan to work no more than 10 hours per week.
-The Office of Financial Aid has access to information about outside scholarships and grants that may be available.
-Students are encouraged to come to the office and seek out information about grants for which they may be eligible.
+The Office of Financial Aid posts all outside scholarships and grant information that is received on the Financial Aid page on my.lakeland.
+Students are encouraged to review this information periodically as information is added as it becomes available.